MojoJolo/MojoJolo.github.io/_posts/2021-06-09-axie-infinity-ban.md

 ### Future players
 To those future players, just be aware that these sort of problems might happen.
 You will have no control over it.
 Be cautious before committing because this game has a high barrier (cost) of entry.

 To the Axie Infinity team, it's not too late.
-You can still investigate why players are banned wrongly instead of banning them also in social media.
+You can still investigate why players are banned wrongly instead of banning them also in social media and accusing them of FUD.

 Crypto is supposed to be decentralized.
 But this doesn't look like decentralized at all.